psurya1994/fun/deep_rl_old/README.md

 - avDSRAgent: To learn state representations using mixed policy successor features.

 A more [recent version](/deep_rl) is also in this repo, with the same features, so use that to be safe.

+Note: `requirements.txt` does not include the installation of [openai baselines package](https://github.com/openai/baselines).
+You might have to install it seperately.